piotr-czarnecki07/expense-tracker/readme.md

 Additional argument `--date` can be provided to add command, this means that the expense was made, or will be made on the entered date\
 Proper date format is `dd.mm.yyyy`

+# Licence

+This project is licensed under the MIT License \
+See [LICENSE](./LICENSE) for more information

 # Credits

 Idea: https://roadmap.sh/projects/expense-tracker \